Early Years Pupil Premium (EYPP)

 Identifying children that are eligible for Early Years Pupil Premium

-- If there is a ‘P’ showing in the funding column on the headcount/amendment task no further action needs to be taken.
-This child has already been confirmed as eligible for EYPP and funding will be included with any headcount/amendment payments.
+- If the child is showing on the EYPP report in ‘eligibility approved’ no further action needs to be taken.
+This child has already been confirmed as eligible for EYPP and funding will be allocated.